Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Added Radiant, CarbonFiber, Enchanted, and Lucky versions of the ShortSword
 - RustyCutlass now has durability but gives 1 turn of invulnerability on hit.

+7/9:

+- Added Stackable items class which allows, you guessed it, stackable items
+- Changed the collectItem() functions to reflect this new change
+- Added Firecrackers item
+- Fixed a bug where if an item landed underneath a door, you wouldn't be able to open it